 We’ve all been there.
 You want to pick up your crochet hook and get started on your next project but you’re not sure what to make.
 You try a few things and nothing feels right.
 Then it hits you: maybe you’ve lost your “crojo” (crochet mojo).
 I’ve been there on a number of occassions and it can be frustrating.
-Here are some ideas for helping you overcome your creavtive block and get your crojo back.
+Here are some ideas for helping you overcome your creative block and get your crojo back.

 Just Make Something… Anything!

 This one works for me when I suspect that my creative block may actually be just indecision.
 I check out my Ravelry Queue and I eenie miny moe that shit.
 Then, I just make it.
 Full disclosure: sometimes I get my kids to pick it for me so I don’t cheat with this process!
 Then I just work on the project.
 Even if I feel like I hate it and I want to frog it, I just push through.
 The relaxation that comes from crocheting tends to kick in and I get into the project.
 Once I’m done I’m ready to tackle something new and get creative again.
+If that isn’t working, I will even just crochet a swatch and the action of crocheting can help you get your crojo back.

 Go Through Your Stash

 When just making something doesn’t work, I shop my own stash.
 I am an incredibly tactile person so I touch different yarns and just go wherever my eye takes me.
 I have a few skeins of yarn that I keep around just as inspiration (don’t tell my husband this.
 I keep saying I’ll make something with them someday).
 These yarns are beautiful and inspire me in different ways.
 Sometimes all it takes is a good old fashioned yarn cuddle to get the juices flowing.
+(Check out my tips HERE for organizing your yarn stash.)

 Check Out a Stitch Dictionary

 After checking my yarn stash I tend to break out my stitch dictionaries to see if anything there sparks interest.
 It typically does.
 Sometimes I just grab a ball of yarn and a stitch dictionary and do some swatches.
 This kind of ties back to my first point.
 Just make something.
 I can’t tell you how many times I’ve had inspiration strike while making swatches.
 Plus, these swatches could be seamed together later to make another project.
 Score!
+(THIS book is a good stitch dictionary to start with.)

 Surf the Net!